yuvands/Arduino/arduino-projects/soil-moisture-detector/README.md

 # Soil Moisture Detector
-This project(made using TINKERCAD) uses an **Arduino UNO**, a soil moisture detector and other basic circuit components to show the moisture level in the soil being tested.
+This project(made using TINKERCAD) uses an **Arduino UNO**, a soil moisture detector and other basic circuit components to display the moisture level in the soil being tested.

 - If the soil is **wet**, the system shows "WET" and remains silent.